GwendolyneFreddy/Infinity-Animations/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[490]** Animations and sounds
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>Skipped if Aurora's Shoes installed (does the same thing)</em><br><br>

-This component assigns all IWD svirfneblins animations variants for Underdark deep gnomes
+This component assigns all IWD svirfneblins animations variants for Underdark deep gnomes.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##

 <a name="500" id="500"></a>&#10173; **[500] More Base Animations**<br><br>

+This component assigns some creatures distinctive basic animations:
 - Histachii get the IWD histachii animation
 - Lizardman warriors get the lizardman elite animation (brown)
 - Lizardman shamans get the lizardman animation (green)